 In YR we emphasise the alphabetic code.
 The pupils rapidly learn sounds and the letter or groups of letters they need to represent them.
 Simple mnemonics help them to grasp this quickly.
 This is especially useful for pupils at risk of making slower progress.
 This learning is consolidated daily.
 Pupils have frequent practice in reading high frequency words with irregular spellings – ‘tricky words’.

 We make sure that pupils read books that are closely matched to their increasing knowledge of phonics and the ‘tricky words’.
 This is so that, early on, they experience success and gain confidence that they are readers.
 Re-reading and discussing these books with the teacher supports their increasingly fluent decoding.

 Alongside this, the teachers read a wide range of stories, poetry and non-fiction to pupils; they are soon able to read these texts for themselves.

 Embedding the alphabetic code early on means that pupils quickly learn to write simple words and sentences.
 We encourage them to compose each sentence aloud until they are confident to write independently.
 We make sure they write every day.

 CLPE Power of Reading

-Our new curriculum is rooted in literature and we use the CLPE Power of Reading scheme to enhance our literacy lessons by choosing quality texts to engage each year group.
+Our new curriculum is rooted in literature and we use the CLPE Power of Reading scheme to enhance our English lessons by choosing quality texts to engage each year group.

-The core purpose of our curriculum, is to ensure children, as the new 2014 National Curriculum states:
+The core purpose of our curriculum, is to ensure children, as the National Curriculum states: